 To learn more about the types of business insurance you may need, or search for our specific guides on business insurance recommendations in over 650 types of small businesses, make sure to read our Small Business Insurance guide.

 Protecting your Utah startup’s competitive advantage means you need to obtain the proper patents, copyrights, and trademarks to ensure your intellectual property (IP) is protected.
 By registering ownership of intellectual property, you mitigate the risk of competitors utilizing the ideas, designs, or concepts that are protected.

 Furthermore, developing a Founder Intellectual Property Assignment Agreement essentially transfers the founder’s IP rights to the company, allowing the startup to utilize the IP while still maintaining its protection.
 Since founders are typically also shareholders in the company, they still benefit financially from their IP.

 Startups require funding for a number of reasons.
 Startups often need capital to cover their initial expenses until they become profitable, and they need money again to expand, grow, build inventory, and even get through slow seasons.

 When planning your business in Utah, you should determine what types of business funding options your company will need and when.
 You need to be completely aware of startup costs and your financials and financial projections before seeking outside funding.
-Knowing exactly what you need and when is the best way to choose the right kind of funding.

 The most common types of business funding are: